 To get a better idea of the size of these beasts, here are some attempted scaled shots that friends of mine posed for:

 That’s all I have for today.
-Don’t let the monitors walk on by without noticing these fantastic Bangkok residents…
+Don’t let these fantastic Bangkok residents just walk on by…